-(a) The Department shall establish standards for and shall license up to five independent testing laboratories to test cannabis and cannabis-infused products that are to be sold in the State.
-An independent testing laboratory shall analyze a representative sample of all cannabis or cannabis-infused products before the sale or transfer to a medical cannabis center by a production

-- facility.
-An independent testing laboratory shall report the results of all testing required by the Department to the Department. - (b) An independent testing laboratory shall be responsible for selecting, picking up, and testing product samples. - (c) The Department shall adopt rules to establish the following, at a minimum: - (1) Standards for testing cannabis and cannabis-infused products, including active ingredient analyses, potency analyses, homogeneity requirements, and specifying prohibited concentrations of heavy metals, pesticides, residual solvents, microbiological contaminants, mycotoxins, and other contaminants that are injurious to human health. - (2) Standards for independent testing laboratories, including requirements for equipment and qualifications for personnel. - (3) Standards and requirements necessary for an independent testing laboratory to be licensed and for the renewal, suspension, and revocation of the license. - (4) Remedial actions to be taken if the representative sample does not meet the standards established by the Department. - (5) The amount of the licensing fee payable to the Department by an independent testing laboratory.
+- (a) The Department shall establish standards for and shall license up to five independent testing laboratories to test cannabis and cannabis-infused products that are to be sold in the State.
+An independent testing laboratory shall analyze a representative sample of all cannabis or cannabis-infused products before the sale or transfer to a medical cannabis center by a production facility.
+An independent testing laboratory shall report the results of all testing required by the Department to the Department. - (b) An independent testing laboratory shall be responsible for selecting, picking up, and testing product samples. - (c) The Department shall adopt rules to establish, at a minimum, the following: - (1) Standards for testing cannabis and cannabis products, including specifying prohibited concentrations of heavy metals, pesticides, microbes, and other contaminants that are injurious to human health. - (2) Standards for independent testing laboratories, including requirements for equipment and qualifications for personnel. - (3) Standards and requirements necessary for an independent testing laboratory to be licensed. - (4) Remedial actions to be taken if the representative sample does not meet the standards established by the Department. - (5) A fee schedule for independent testing laboratories.